 Rarely in our imaginings do we envision anything interrupting our trip, even though bad weather and natural disasters happen all the time and it’s not unusual for people to get sick or hurt badly enough to disrupt their vacation.
-Plus, we tend to assume our luggage will survive the trip despite the fact that in 2019 alone, U.S. airlines mishandled 2.8 million bags, causing headaches and heartache for travelers.
+Plus, we tend to assume our luggage will survive the trip despite the fact that in the first quarter of 2022 alone, U.S. airlines mishandled 680k bags, causing headaches and heartache for travelers.

 That’s why there’s one more item to add to your trip preparations: considering whether travel insurance makes sense for you.